Skip to main content

 • “The map is terrible, there are balance issues and huge jumps in difficulty between areas, some resources are very scarce, UI doesn't provide basic information (such as armor/damage values), and the music was absent for 80% of our playthrough.”

-The graphics of the game receive mixed reviews, with many praising the stunning visuals and atmospheric design that effectively capture the essence of Middle-earth, particularly the grandeur of Moria.
-However, some players report optimization issues, rendering problems, and a lack of advanced graphical settings, which can detract from the overall experience.
-While the art style is generally appreciated, there are criticisms regarding dated textures and inconsistent performance across different hardware setups.
+The graphics of "Return to Moria" receive mixed reviews, with many praising the stunning visuals and atmospheric design that effectively capture the essence of Middle-earth.
+However, players have noted issues with optimization, rendering problems, and a lack of advanced graphical settings, leading to inconsistent performance across different hardware.
+Overall, while the game boasts beautiful aesthetics and immersive environments, it also suffers from technical shortcomings that detract from the experience.

 • “The visuals and sound are stunning, capturing the essence of Middle-earth with every flicker of shadow and echo of your pickaxe.”